arafalov/solr-thai-test/README.md

 solr-thai-test
 ==============

 Basic test setup for using Thai language in Solr.
+Part of the [Introduction to Solr](http://www.slideshare.net/arafalov/introduction-to-solr-from-bangkok-meetup) presentation at Bangkok meetup.

 Remember the change the library path in *solrconfig.xml*